vickneee/web-development-studies/labs/01 Working with Git & Github/worksheet.md

 ## Merging a Pull Request:

 1. Once your pull request is reviewed and approved:
-2. Go to your pull request on GitHub.
+2. If needed go to your pull request on GitHub.
 3. Click on the "Merge Pull Request" button.
 4. Confirm the merge by clicking on the "Confirm Merge" button.
 5. Optionally, delete the branch after merging by clicking on the "Delete Branch" button.